chanhee-luke/BPE_PMI/README.md

 # Overview

+This code explores a novel approach for pre-processing the corpus before training.

+# Mechanism

 If a corpus is compressed using a Shannon-optimal code, the compressed size would be

 <img src="https://i.imgur.com/NNjAzjF.jpg" width="300">

-For experiement, if wordpieces σ1 and σ2 is merged, then let δ be the count of the merged wordpiece.
+For this code, if wordpieces σ1 and σ2 is merged, then let δ be the count of the merged wordpiece.
 It updates all the variables as follows:

 <img src="https://i.imgur.com/6LywEBh.jpg" width="850">

-So we should merge the two wordpieces that lead to the greatest decrease in compressed size, that is the two wordpieces that maximize:
+The code merges the two wordpieces that lead to the greatest decrease in compressed size, that is the two wordpieces that maximize:

 <img src="https://i.imgur.com/q1dLh5J.jpg" width="600">